StrangeBeeCorp/docs/docs/thehive/administration/smtp/configure-smtp-server.md

 Use this procedure to enable sending [email notifications to specific users](../../user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-addr.md) and [all users in your organization](../../user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-users.md), as well as [emails for password resets and edits](../../user-guides/manage-password.md).

-{!includes/administrator-access-configure-smtp.md!}
+{% include-markdown "includes/administrator-access-configure-smtp.md" %}

 <h2>Procedure</h2>

-1. {!includes/platform-management-view-go-to.md!}
+1. {% include-markdown "includes/platform-management-view-go-to.md" %}

     ---

-2. {!includes/smtp-tab-go-to.md!}
+2. {% include-markdown "includes/smtp-tab-go-to.md" %}

     ---